 Inspect the bilge area frequently for evidence of excessive water.
 Continuous operation of the bilge pump can mean there is excess water in the bilge.
+Test the bilge pump at regular intervals.
 Debris can also prevent the pump from operating or make it operate continuously.
-Make sure no debris is blocking the bilge pump float.
+Make sure no debris is blocking the bilge pump switch.